smangul1/rop/README.md

 rop.sh -az example/example.fasta.gz ropout
 ```

-Then, browser to the `ropout` directory to see the analysis results!
+Then, browse to the `ropout` directory to see the analysis results!